The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||75 miles (121 km)|

-Amtrak from Philadelphia to Newark, NJ train information:
+Train information from Philadelphia to Newark, NJ with Amtrak:

 Whisking passengers from the heart of one city to the center of another, the fastest trains from Philadelphia to Newark take just under 1 hour to make the journey from Philadelphia to Newark.
 Trains are operated by Amtrak which offers a good choice of routes and prices, and one to four departures an hour from early morning until late evening every day of the week.
 When taking the train from Philadelphia to Newark, passengers can forget the need for navigating busy roads and finding somewhere to park on arrival.
 Instead, they can enjoy a relaxing journey straight from Philadelphia 30th Street Station to Penn Station in Newark.